 Specialists, Parker says, play an integral role in caring for patients and educating them about the risks of opioid addiction.
 “Physicians in several of our specialties, including algiatry, surgical, emergency medicine, and women’s and children’s services, are on the front line of the epidemic,” she adds.

 For example, the use of prescription opioids and illicit drugs among pregnant women has risen dramatically in recent years.

-“Women’s and children’s specialists can help treat opioid addiction during pregnancy and the resultant effects, such as neonatal abstinence syndrome,” notes Harris.
+“Women’s and children’s specialists can help treat opioid addiction during pregnancy and the resultant effects, such as neonatal abstinence syndrome,” notes Parker.
 “They also encourage parental support and presence and engage in patient education.”

 Also, in the surgical realm, multimodal opioid-sparing analgesics and regional blocks have been proven to reduce postoperative opioid administration, especially in complicated trauma patients, she says.

 Hospitalists help manage pain in the inpatient setting and identify patients at risk for addiction to facilitate follow-up with appropriate treatment centers.
 They also play an important role in patient education about acute versus chronic pain and the appropriate treatment modalities, which includes the risk of opioid addiction.

 “Algiatrists (pain management specialists) are essential in helping patients manage their chronic pain,” Parker says.
 “They confirm diagnoses and help develop long-term pain management approaches for patients with their primary care physicians, and identify and refer opioid use disorder patients to addictionology and behavioral health specialists.”

 John Palmer is a freelance writer who has covered healthcare safety for numerous publications.
 Palmer can be reached at firstname.lastname@example.org.